[Images from the Nalo Hopkinson, Author website & the PSU faculty webpage for Grace L. Dillon]

 - Koa Luke, Assistant Archivist of ʻUluʻulu: The Henry Kuʻualoha Giugni Moving Image Archive of Hawaiʻi at the University of Hawaiʻi-West Oʻahu (a Kanaka Maoli-founded audio/visual collection), experimental musician, & creative writer

-- Professional development sessions & workshops for graduate students & early career scholars will present practical advice on how research technology, language skills/area studies training, & interdisciplinary publishing trends can strengthen job search as well as promotion documents.
+- Professional development sessions & workshops from the morning of Fri.
+6/21, for graduate students & early career scholars will present practical advice on how research technology, language skills/area studies training, & interdisciplinary publishing trends can strengthen job search as well as promotion documents.
 An "editing & special collections" roundable session will feature seasoned & innovative editors of important collections within sf studies who offer advice on putting together impactful publications These professional development events are aimed at scholars & educators interested in careers in SF studies & in the study of popular culture more generally.

 Submit abstracts by 22 March 2019 here